Authors and Collaborators

 Many partners contributed to this report.

-Daniel Riffe, professor of journalism at Ohio University consulted on the design of the sample.
+Daniel Riffe, professor of journalism at Ohio University consulted on the design of the study.

-The chapters on cable and network television were co-authored by Tyndall.
 The chapter on newspapers was co-authored by Rick Edmonds of the Poynter Institute.
 The rest of the chapters were written by the staff of the Project.
 Bill Kovach, the chairman of the Committee of Concerned Journalists, served as a consultant to the Report.

-Matt Carlson of the Project conducted the data aggregation for the newspaper and online chapters.
-Atiba Pertilla conducted the data aggregation for the cable and local television chapters.
-Tom Avila conducted the data aggregation for the radio chapter.
+From the Project: David Vaina conducted the data aggregation for the newspaper and online chapters.
+Gauri Malhotra and Atiba Pertilla conducted the data aggregation for the cable and local television chapters.
+Tom Avila conducted the data aggregation for the radio and network chapters.
 Dante Chinni conducted the data aggregation for the ethnic, alternative and magazine chapters.
 Paul Hitlin served as a final reader of all chapters.
 Jennifer Fimbres managed the budget and distribution.

-Carter Cosgrove designed the website.
-Matt Carlson implemented the design and construction of the site with the assistance of Dante Chinni and Atiba Pertilla.
-Tom Avila aided in the visual design of the website as well as of the Executive Summary.
+The firm of Carter Cosgrove designed the website.
+David Vaina implemented the design and construction of the site with the assistance of Chinni and Malhotra.
+Tom Avila aided in the visual design of the website as well as the Executive Summary.
 Pamela Nabholz took the photos that appear on the site.
-Wendy Kelly of WLK Design published the executive summary.
-Meredith Everson assisted in examining the website’s functionality.
+Wendy Kelly of WLK Design will publish the executive summary.

 Amy Mitchell, PEJ’s associate director and research director, supervised the project.
 Tom Rosenstiel is the Project’s director.